 Salah M. Hassan is an art historian, critic and curator whose work focuses on African and African Diaspora art history and visual cultures as well as the black intellectual tradition.

 Hassan is Director of The Africa Institute, Sharjah.
-He is also the Goldwin Smith Professor and Director of the Institute for Comparative Modernities as well as Professor of Art History and Visual Culture in the Africana Studies and Research Center and the Department of History of Art and Visual Studies at Cornell University, Ithaca, US.
+He is also Distinguished Professor of Arts and Sciences and Director of the Institute for Comparative Modernities as well as Professor of Art History and Visual Culture in the Africana Studies and Research Center and the Department of History of Art and Visual Studies at Cornell University, Ithaca, US.